xendit/virtuemart-module/README.md

 5. You should get a message saying that your installation is successful

 #### Activate
-1. On your store's administrator page, go to `Extensions -> Discover` page
-2. Click the `Discover` button
-3. You should see `VM Payment - Xendit` in the list of extension
+1. You should see `VM Payment - Xendit` in the list of extension
-4. Select `VM Payment - Xendit` and click `Install` button
+2. Select `VM Payment - Xendit` and click `Install` button
-5. Go to `Extensions -> Manage` page
+3. Go to `Extensions -> Manage` page
-6. Type `xendit` in the search bar
+4. Type `xendit` in the search bar
-7. Select `VM Payment - Xendit` and click `Enable` button
+5. Select `VM Payment - Xendit` and click `Enable` button

 ## How to Use
 ### Create new Xendit payment method